Interpreting Scripture is critical for every Christian.

 And the same is true of the Bible.

 - Historical narrative

-For example, reading Revelation without understanding the features of apocalyptic writings will be confusing.
+For instance, the books of Daniel and Revelation are apocalyptic.
+But without understanding the features of apocalyptic writings would be confusing.

 - Who wrote the book?